wp-plugins/a-year-before/readme.txt

 === Using the widget ===

-Just click on the configaration-button of the widget an use the popup-dialog.
+Just click on the configuration-button of the widget an use the selfexplaining popup-dialog.

 ===  Not using the widget ===